 A. Email email@example.com

-Q. Would you like to discuss your course choice, careers or applying for University?
+Q. Would you like to discuss your course choice, careers or applying to University?

 A. Speak to Admissions at Student Support or email firstname.lastname@example.org

 Q. Do you need to speak to someone about an additional learning need or difficulty, or any additional support needed at college?

 A. Email email@example.com for advice on assistive technology, help with transitioning into college, being assigned a point of contact that can assist you in your studies or firstname.lastname@example.org to arrange in-class support.

 Q. Are you struggling with college work, or do you want to improve your grades?

 A. Speak to the Study Skills Coaches Team at Student Support for revision support or email email@example.com

 Q. Do you need help with UCAS applications for University?